When I told my sister that the Air Force is moving us to South Carolina, she did some research and then wrote me this:

 This is a SAVORY side dish.
 It still has a sweet taste (due to the sweetness of sweet potatoes) but by and by it is savory.
 No maple syrup.
 No sugar.
 No marshmallows.

 We have been tweaking this recipe since I can remember.
-Its been hard to get a good balance of good hearty potatoes with the sweetness of sweet potatoes.
 But we finally found it.
 And we make it at least once a week.

 Preheat the oven to 400 degrees and grab a baking sheet.
 Cover the baking sheet with tinfoil (for easy clean-up).